 Turn the engine off right away

-Be sure to turn your engine right off after the flipping has happened so a fire does not happen.
+Be sure to turn your engine right off after your car flips has happened so a fire does not happen.
 At that point, you will need to come up with a strategy to exit.

 Create your exit strategy

 As long as no one is hurt, then you will need to reach for the ceiling and keep your feet flat on the floor.
 Then use one hand to undo your seatbelt and be careful while doing that.
 This is when many injuries can occur.
 Check the windows as well to see if there is a way to roll it down so you can exit.
 Or, if the car is not severely impacted, the doors may be functional.
 However, if that is not the case, then you will need to find something to break a window and be careful not to be in contact with the loose glass.
 Be quick as possible while exiting because there could be a chance that some fuel had leaked and an explosion can happen.

 Stay on the shoulder of the road

 Once you are away from the car flip, then go on the shoulder of the road and do not come on to oncoming traffic.
 If no one was injured and you did not have a need to call 911 before, then now is the time to do so.
 Even if you and your passengers don’t seem injured, you may be and may not be aware of it.
 That is because of your adrenaline rushing while you were in that situation which can easily distract you from any injury that may have happened.